She Who Was No More: Reception

 Rose Feld wrote in the New York Herald Tribune that the finale constitutes "an astounding turn that holds validity both for plot and characterization."
-Martin Levin in Saturday Review called it "en entirely new variation on the double-indemnity theme."
+Martin Levin in Saturday Review called it "an entirely new variation on the double-indemnity theme."
 Kirkus Reviews commented: "This nasty business is rather neat—over and above the negligible interest of those engaged in it."
 The editors of World Authors, 1950-1970 wrote: "The reader is so thoroughly drawn into the tale, so teased with faint subliminal hints and doubts, that the shatteringly unexpected conclusion is immediately and terrifyingly believable, in terms of both plot and character.
 One finishes the book with a sense of escaping from the horrible logic of a nightmare."

 When the book was republished by Pushkin Vertigo in 2015, Barry Forshaw of Financial Times wrote: "Although She Who Was No More has been plundered so often it has lost some of its novelty, the book remains a supreme example of polished crime plotting."